Garbage Collection in Java

 G1 Collector

 Last but not the least is the Garbage-First collector, designed for heap sizes greater than 4GB.
 It divides the heap size into regions spanning from 1MB to 32MB, based on the heap size.
 There is a concurrent global marking phase to determine the liveliness of objects throughout the heap.
 After the marking phase is complete, G1 knows which regions are mostly empty.
 It collects unreachable objects from these regions first, which usually yields a large amount of free space.
 So, G1 collects these regions (containing garbage) first, and hence the name Garbage-First.
 G1 also uses a pause prediction model in order to meet a user-defined pause time target.
 It selects the number of regions to collect based on the specified pause time target.
-The G1 garbage collection cycle includes the phases as shown in the figure:
+The G1 garbage collection in Java cycle includes the phases as shown in the figure:

 Young-only Phase